Are Eggs Good For Dogs? Can Dogs Eat Scrambled Eggs?

 Eggs as dog food enhancers is still something of a controversy.
 Some say eggs are fine and shells are not.
 Some say raw is fine, but cooked is not.
 Yolks, not whites.
 And so on.

-Ultimately, it is up to you.
-Start small, see what your dog can handle, and go with it.
+Ultimately, it’s important to check with your vet and see what they think is best for your dog.
 Eggs are generally safe and healthy for most dogs, so don’t be afraid of feeding them to your animal buddy.

 If you feel your dog might be allergic or otherwise sensitive to eggs, the best thing to do would be to discontinue serving them, to consult with your vet, and maybe find a suitable replacement.